jlozanb/Jorge-Lozano-Data-Analyst-Portfolio/README.md

 📍 Based in Dublin, Ireland | 🎯 Open to Data Analyst opportunities in fintech, financial services or data-driven companies.

 ## Projects

+> _Disclaimer: Projects are inspired by real business cases and use anonymized or public datasets.
+No confidential data included._

 ### 📈 [Equity-Research-Report-Automation](https://github.com/jlozanb/Equity-Research-Report-Automation)